Banqueting House: Interior

 James I, for whom the Banqueting House was created, died in 1625 and was succeeded by his son, Charles I. The accession of Charles I heralded a new era in the cultural history of England.
 The new king was a great patron of the arts.
 He added to the Royal Collection and encouraged the great painters of Europe to come to England.
 In 1623 he visited Spain where he was impressed by Titian, Rubens, and Velázquez.
 It became his ambition to find a comparable painter for his own court.
 Rubens while in England as a diplomat was asked to design and paint the Banqueting House ceiling which was sketched in London but completed at his studio in Antwerp due to the scale of the job.
 It was probably commissioned in 1629–30, and finally installed in 1636, the ceiling having been completely remodelled to frame the various sections.
-The subject, commissioned by the king, was the glorification of his father, titled The Apotheosis of James I, and was an allegory of his own birth.
-To the king's chagrin, Rubens took his knighthood and decamped back to Antwerp, leaving Anthony van Dyck, lured not only with a knighthood but also a pension and a house, to remain in England as the court painter.
+The subject, commissioned by the King, was the glorification of his father, titled The Apotheosis of James I, and was an allegory of his own birth.
+To the King's chagrin, Rubens took his knighthood and decamped back to Antwerp, leaving Anthony van Dyck, lured not only with a knighthood but also a pension and a house, to remain in England as the court painter.
 The panels for the ceiling were all painted in Rubens' atelier in Antwerp and sent to London by ship.
-Inigo Jones later designed another double-cube room at Wilton House, to display Van Dyck's portraits of the aristocratic Pembroke family.
+Inigo Jones later designed another double-cube room at Wilton House, to display van Dyck's portraits of the aristocratic Pembroke family.

-Given the attention and effort which were lavished by Charles I on the Banqueting House, his end was not without irony.
-On the afternoon of 30 January 1649 he stepped out of a first floor window of Banqueting House onto the scaffold which had been erected outside for the purpose of his own execution.
-The actual window no longer exists as it was not in the main hall but just outside it in an adjacent part of the building which has now gone and, pictured from the outside, would have been the next window along at the north end, roughly above the current visitors' entrance.
+Although Charles I lavished attention and effort on the Banqueting House, it was the scene of his death.
+On the afternoon of 30 January 1649, he stepped out of a first-floor window of Banqueting House onto the scaffold that had been erected outside for the purpose of his own execution.
+The actual window no longer exists, as it was not in the main hall but just outside it in an adjacent part of the building which has now gone.
+Seen from the outside, it would have been the next window along at the north end, roughly above the current visitors' entrance.